JayaswalPrateek/MyCSnotesForME/Data Strs.md

 - <mark style="background: #BBFABBA6;">graph can have self loops</mark> <mark style="background: #BBFABBA6;">meaning vertex has an edge pointing to itself</mark>
 	- <mark style="background: #BBFABBA6;">like how many websites have links to the same page</mark> and that is an example of self loop
 	- <mark style="background: #BBFABBA6;">refresh page on the browser leads to the same page</mark>
+	- as a graph can have loops(cyclic graphs) so there is a chance to get stuck in an infinite loop during traversal so we might have to store the visited nodes
 - <mark style="background: #BBFABBA6;">two vertices can have multiple edges between them example multiple airlines fly between 2 same airports</mark>
 -<mark style="background: #BBFABBA6;"> a simple graph has no self loop or multiple edges</mark>
 - for a <mark style="background: #BBFABBA6;">simple directed graph the max number of edges for n vertices</mark> `= n(n-1)`